rgambord/c99-doc/doc/sections/6/11/5/index.rst

 .. _9899_6.11.5p1:

+.. container:: snum

+   :ref:`1 <9899_6.11.5p1>`

-:ref:`1 <9899_6.11.5p1>` The placement of a storage-class specifier other than at the beginning of the declaration specifiers in a declaration is an obsolescent feature.
+The placement of a storage-class specifier other than at the beginning of the declaration specifiers in a declaration is an obsolescent feature.